NHLI-Respiratory-Epi/drug-codelist-creation/README.md

         - Upon multiple iterations, there should be an absence of tags - indicating inclusion of all appropriate terms.
         - (in rare cases in CPRD you'll have outstanding terms left that still show up, that neither fit your value sets nor the ontology, in which case these may be drugs that are miscoded or recently put on the market, perhaps)

-    - *Why are Steps 2a(ii) and 2b database-dependent?*
+    - *Why are Steps 2a(ii) and 2b optional and database-dependent?*
         - Database might have missing data in search "attribute" variables
-        - For example, in CPRD Aurum, the search attribute variables are *termfromemis* (i.e., term from EMIS software), *productname* (containing chemical and proprietary information), *drugsubstancename* (chemical information/recipe).
-Ideally you would just search on *drugsubstancename* but there's missing data we search in 2a(i) using all these variables
+        - For example, in CPRD Aurum, the 2a(i) search attribute variables are *termfromemis* (i.e., term from EMIS software), *productname* (containing chemical and proprietary information), *drugsubstancename* (chemical information/recipe).
+Ideally if this database didn't have missing data, you would just search on *drugsubstancename* but there is so we search in 2a(i) using all these variables, and perform steps 2a(ii) and 2b.

 *Here's a diagram summarizing the Step 2 search process:*